 - The company culture as an important system of common values often gets destroyed

-So which stage you are in?
+Which transformation stage you are in?

 (Inspired by Book “Business Transformation Management Methodology”, Uhl, Axel; Lars Alexander Gollenia)